Skip to content

 The principal investigator (PI) must read Observations page and follow the instructions for observation planning and proposal preparations.

-Important notice for S26A: SM2 NIR (N2) Detector Replacement and Suspension in S26A
+Important notice for S26B: SM2 NIR (N2) Detector Replacement in S26A is completed.
+The N2 detector is back to normal operation.

 PFS DRP Tutorial: Visit for details on PFS Data Reduction Pipeline.